DEFRA/ffc-demo-api-gateway/README.md

 `npm run test`

-Alternatively the `docker-compose-test.yaml` used by the continuous integration build may be run via the script `./scripts/test-compose`.
+Alternatively the `docker-compose.test.yaml` used by the continuous integration build may be run via the script `./scripts/test`.

-# Build Pipeline
+# Build pipeline

 The [azure-pipelines.yaml](azure-pipelines.yaml) performs the following tasks:
 - Runs unit tests